JayTwoLab/SetRoutePriotity/README.md

 # SetRoutePriotity

-- Set Route Priotity on Windows
+- Set Route Priotity in Windows.
+- Current version is not stable version.
+IT IS JUST ALPHA VERSION.
 - You can select IPv4 address on your netwotk card for choosing metric reouter.

 ## Tested Environment